playfulsparkle/oc4_bank_transfer_fee/README.md

 ### 3. Install the Extension
 4. Once uploaded click on the green `Install` button
 1. Then navigate  to `Extensions` and select `Order Totals` from the dropdown.
-2. Locate the **Playful Sparkle - Bank Transfer Fee** extension in the list.
+2. Locate the **Playful Sparkle - Bank Transfer fee** extension in the list.
 3. Click on the green `Install` button.

 ### 4. Configure the Extension